mdbridge/click-by-voice/README.md

 * 'w' opens links in a new window, changing focus to that window

 For example, `153:t` opens the link with hint number 153 in a new tab.
+An empty operation (e.g., `153:`) is equivalent to specifying new operation.

 More command types will be added later.
 You can dismiss the command dialog box by typing `{escape}`.